-Manatee County, a Political Subdivision of the State of Florida

-Attn: Risk Management Division

-1112 Manatee Avenue West, Suite 969

-Bradenton, FL 34205
+Manatee County, a Political Subdivision of the State of Florida Attn: Risk Management Division 1112 Manatee Avenue West, Suite 969 Bradenton, FL 34205

 - 3. The project's solicitation number and title shall be listed on each certificate. - 4.
 SUPPLIER shall provide thirty (30) days written notice to the Risk Manager of any cancellation, non-renewal, termination, material change, or reduction in coverage of any insurance policies to procurement representative including solicitation number and title with all notices. - 5.
 SUPPLIER agrees that should at any time SUPPLIER fail to meet or maintain the required insurance coverage(s) as set forth herein, the COUNTY may terminate this contract. - 6.
-The SUPPLIER waives all subrogation rights against COUNTY, a Political Subdivision of the State of Florida, for all losses or damages which occur during the contract and for any events occurring during the contract period, whether the suit is brought during the contract period or not. - 7.
-The SUPPLIER has sole responsibility for all insurance premiums and policy deductibles. - 8.
+The SUPPLIER waives all subrogation rights against COUNTY, a Political Subdivision of the State of Florida, for all losses or damages which occur during the contract and for any events occurring during the contract period, whether the suit is brought during the contract period or not.

+- 7. The SUPPLIER has sole responsibility for all insurance premiums and policy deductibles. - 8.
 It is the SUPPLIER'S responsibility to ensure that his agents, representatives and subcontractors comply with the insurance requirements set forth herein.
 SUPPLIER shall include his agents, representatives, and subcontractors working on the project or at the worksite as insured under its policies, or SUPPLIER shall furnish separate certificates and endorsements for each agent, representative, and subcontractor working on the project or at the worksite.
 All coverages for agents, representatives, and subcontractors shall be subject to all of the requirements set forth to the procurement representative. - 9.
 All required insurance policies must be written with a carrier having a minimum A.M.
 Best rating of A- FSC VII or better.
 In addition, the COUNTY has the right to review the SUPPLIER's deductible or self-insured retention and to require that it be reduced or eliminated. - 10.
 SUPPLIER understands and agrees that the stipulated limits of coverage listed herein in this insurance section shall not be construed as a limitation of any potential liability to the COUNTY, or to others, and the COUNTY'S failure to request evidence of this insurance coverage shall not be construed as a waiver of SUPPLIER'S obligation to provide and maintain the insurance coverage specified. - 11.
-The enclosed Hold Harmless Agreement shall be signed by the SUPPLIER and shall become a part of the contract. - 12.
-SUPPLIER understands and agrees that the COUNTY does not waive its immunity and nothing herein shall be interpreted as a waiver of the COUNTY'S rights, including the limitation of waiver of immunity, as set forth in Florida Statutes 768.28, or any other statutes, and the COUNTY expressly reserves these rights to the full extent allowed by law. - 13.
-No award shall be made until the Procurement Division has received the Certificate of Insurance and Hold Harmless Agreement in accordance with this section.
+SUPPLIER understands and agrees that the COUNTY does not waive its immunity and nothing herein shall be interpreted as a waiver of the COUNTY'S rights, including the limitation of waiver of immunity, as set forth in Florida Statutes 768.28, or any other statutes, and the COUNTY expressly reserves these rights to the full extent allowed by law. - 12.
+No award shall be made until the Procurement Division has received the Certificate of Insurance in accordance with this section.

-9.04 BONDING REQUIREMENTS
+II.
+BONDING REQUIREMENTS